 Aboriginal people by custom typically keep to themselves.
 This can come off as they are trying to ignore you but, in their culture, an Aboriginal person must acknowledge your presence before you can introduce yourself.
-Typically, in Aboriginal culture, introductions are only made through pre-existing close relations.
+Typically, in Aboriginal culture, introductions are only made through pre-existing close relations or friends.

 Coffee Culture in Central Australia

 Coffee in Central Australia often consists of instant coffee with milk or water.
 That’s why, if you are a coffee snob, like me, bring your own Italian coffee maker.
 For a real Outback experience, you can buy an Australian billy and bring ground coffee beans with you in the bush.
 The ‘billy’ is one of Australia’s outback symbols.

 One of these billies and everything you might need for your camping trip in Central Australia, you will find in Desert Dwellers shop in Alice Springs.
 Trust their expertise.
 Their motto is: “If we don’t have it, you don’t need!”

 Do not camp in summer.
 Camping is a good idea only in winter because summer is terribly hot and dangerously dry.
 If you don’t have a large amount of tap water with you, you can dehydrate and even dye.
 Many people do this mistake every year and the results are fatal.

 There are public toilets at rest stops and campgrounds in remote Central Australia.
 What’s the most amazing – there is always a toilet paper roll in these places.
 I don’t know who takes care of this stuff, but they do their job well.
 However, as a woman, you need to bring with you all the other stuff (you know what I’m talking about) you might need.
 Don’t rely on buying them from the roadhouses.
 Get some from the big supermarkets, just in case.
 Probably it is not a bad idea to try some of these women’s travel gadgets if you haven’t been using them already.